-In contrast to our previous research work presented in this conference last year where we used algorithmic approach to detect cancer in lungs CT images [1,2], this paper presents the ESGMIPA which is a software machine developed for generating expert systems in different application fields where the Domain Expert (DE) plays a central role in the generation process via what we called DEGHS.
-Two different expert systems in completely different fields are generated using this machine and the DEGHS search technique we developed.
-The first expert is used to extract unconstrained handwriting from unconstrained form bank checks, and the second one is used to automatically detect specific types of bacteria in microscopic bacteria colony image.
-Since the DE plays the central role in the ES generation process, the professionality of this DE will appear in the design of the ESGMIPA, and in the generated Ess using this machine because the ES is the executable version of the DE knowledge and experience.
-Therefore, we will shed some light on the DE concept, and the professionality level of the two DEs involved in reaching the ESGMIPA, and the way they developed their knowledge and experience.
+We introduced last year (2021) an algorithmic approach to detect cancer in lungs CT images [1,2].
+In this research work, we present a Software Machine (SM) developed for generating expert systems in different application fields using the heuristic search we developed.
+The Domain Expert (DE) plays a central role in the generation process via what we called Domain Expert Guided Heuristic Search (DEGHS).
+We generated two different expert systems in completely different fields using this machine and the DEGHS search technique we developed.
+The first ES is used to extract unconstrained handwriting from unconstrained form bank checks, and the second one is used to automatically detect specific types of bacteria in microscopic BCI.
+Since the DE plays the central role in the ES generation process, the professionality of this DE will appear in the design of the SM, and in the generated expert systems using this machine because the ES is the executable version of the DE knowledge and experience.
+Therefore, we will define the DE concept, and explain briefly how the DE who designed the SM and proposed the DEGHS developed his experience, knowledge and professionality.